 Innovation in the development of new therapies is important, but so is access: innovation must be affordable.

-When setting prices, the authorities need to consider not only cross-border and cross-therapy comparisons and an innovation premium that is strictly limited to exceptions, but also the effects on healthcare expenditure.
+When setting prices, the authorities need to consider not only cross-border and cross-therapy comparisons, but also the effects on healthcare expenditure.
+The international price comparison should be based on the prices actually paid.
+Shop-window prices must be systematically excluded.
+Innovation premiums should be limited to therapeutic areas with an extremely strong medical need, such as antibiotics.
 The authorities should also permit parallel imports of medicinal products protected by patent and their inclusion in the specialities list of medication covered by statutory health insurance.
 As already happens with all other therapeutic products, Swissmedic would be responsible for approving them and ensuring their safety.

 This would allow new and innovative medicines to continue to be financed by basic insurance going forward and would therefore make them accessible to all relevant patients – provided, of course, that they are effective, appropriate and cost-effective.

 Official pricing should be limited to those therapies for which there are no alternative treatments, which means that they are not subject to the forces of competition.
-Where patent-expired products are concerned, a fixed-rate system should be introduced, i.e. setting the lowest price for medicinal products with identical effects.
+Where patent-expired products are concerned, a competitively organised fixed-rate system must be introduced, i.e. setting the lowest price for medicinal products with identical effects.
+In order to avoid supply shortages, guarantees of supply as well as price could form part of fixed fees.

 Many therapies deployed in Switzerland are not included in the specialities list (SL).
 The term «off-label use» is applied to products used outside their approved technical information or limitations.
 Article 71 a - d of the Health Insurance Ordinance allows, exceptionally and in individual cases, for the reimbursement of therapeutic products or indications that are not in the SL.
 However, with each passing day, it is becoming increasingly hard to ensure customer access to new therapies via the standard approval process within a reasonable timeframe.
 The exception is increasingly becoming the rule.